 The other factor to consider is consumer behavior:

 People spend up to 3-4 hours per day on their phone and an hour of that time is spent on Facebook!
 No other advertising channels – traditional or digital – provide this level of access to your target audience.
-As a matter of fact, if you summed up the amount of time people spent on the next 10 most popular social apps (i.e. YouTube, Google, Twitter, Pinterest, SnapChat, etc), it would not sum to the amount of time people spend on Facebook.
+As a matter of fact, if you summed up the number of time people spent on the next 10 most popular social apps (i.e. YouTube, Google, Twitter, Pinterest, SnapChat, etc), it would not sum to the amount of time people spend on Facebook.

 To grow leads, you need to be where your audience spends their time.